• Skip to primary navigation

 Other mushroom types: If you’re okay with mushrooms but can’t find Lion’s Mane (which I find at Whole Foods), a good second choice is trumpet or oyster mushrooms; and my last choice would be white button mushrooms.

 Tofu: I have used Mori Nu silken “organic” (green box) and “soft” (red box) tofu for the sauce (in the 12-ounce box, which is 1½ cups), as well as 365 brand (Whole Foods) organic soft tofu.
-But I think any kind would work, even if it’s “firm” since it’s going to be blended.

 If you’d like to add some seafood flavor, add 1 to 2 teaspoons of kelp granules (found in the Asian cooking or spice aisle).